College of Education

-- Bachelor of Science with a major in Kinesiology with Secondary Certification (BS)
+- Bachelor of Science in Physical Education, Teaching, and Coaching with a Secondary Education Emphasis (BS)

-- Bachelor of Science with a major in Interdisciplinary Studies with EC-6 Certification and a Bilingual Emphasis (BS)
+- Bachelor of Science in Elementary Education and Teaching with a Bilingual Emphasis (BS)

-- Bachelor of Science with a major in Interdisciplinary Studies with EC-6 Certification and an Early Learning Emphasis (BS)
+- Bachelor of Science in Elementary Education and Teaching with an Early Learning Emphasis (BS)

-- Bachelor of Science with a major in Interdisciplinary Studies with EC-6 Certification and a Special Education Emphasis (BS)
+- Bachelor of Science in Elementary Education and Teaching with a Special Education Emphasis (BS)